 Four hours.
 Survey of major areas in psychology with emphasis on current foundational areas of the field, including but not limited to the following: theoretical/methodological, developmental, cognitive, social and cultural, and clinical foundations of behavior.
-Gen Ed: SW
+WRIGHT Foundations: Investigating Connections in Social and Behavioral Sciences